Self-Employed Remortgages With Debt Consolidation

 Tracy Boyle - Google Business Review

-Yes, as long as your credit history is acceptable to the lenders self-employed applicants can remortgage to consolidate debts just as easily as employed applicants.
+Yes, as long as your credit history is acceptable to the lenders it's possible for a self-employed homeowner to get a debt consolidation mortgage just as easily as an employed applicant.
 The only difference is in how the income is assessed.

 How much extra can I borrow for debt consolidation?